 What Happens To Jonas In The Future?

 As we learn in Season 2's first episode, an apocalypse occurs on June 27, 2020, which renders Winden a barren wasteland and leaves most of its inhabitants dead.
-In this dystopian future, Charlotte Doppler's hearing-impaired daughter, Elisabeth, becomes a militant leader who executes people for trying to venture into the power plant.
+In this dystopian future, Charlotte Doppler's daughter, Elisabeth, becomes a militant leader who executes people for trying to venture into the power plant.
 Jonas stumbled into this future timeline in the Season 1 finale, and in Season 2, Elisabeth hangs him by the neck before shooting him down in a moment of mercy.
 Although he survives, he's left with a huge scar across his throat.

 Who Is The White Devil?

 This phrase is mentioned several times in Season 2 and refers to Claudia Tiedemann, who was in charge of the nuclear power plant in 1986.
 Adam's disciples gave her this nickname in reference to the two sides in the series — black and white.
 Light and dark.
 Each are convinced they're doing the right thing and both are trying to save the world from the impending apocalypse — albeit in hugely different ways.
 As Jonas tells Claudia, "Adam and Sic Mundus want to create a new world.
 You and I want to save this one."